secure-systems-lab/code-style-guidelines/README.md

 ### Write test cases ###

-Since you're going to test your module anyways before integrating it into the rest of Seattle (right?), it makes sense to do it in a reusable way.
+Since you're going to test your module anyways before integrating it into the rest of the project (right?), it makes sense to do it in a reusable way.
 This way when you make changes later, you can immediately test to see if anything is broken.

 Write 90% tests.
 The test should make sure that it will catch 90% of the